DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-teachers.md

   <a href="https://www.gov.uk/skilled-worker-visa">Apply for a skilled worker visa<span></span></a>
 </p>

-## Other types of visas you can use to work as a teacher in England
+## Other types of visa you can use to work as a teacher in England

 ### Graduate visa